 Reader Favorite Books for Men to Read

+To make this list of top books for men complete, I also asked my readers to share their must-read books for men.
 Below are three authors who were repeatedly recommended by readers.
 I’ve only read Gladwell’s books to date, and I did like them!

 - David McCullough’s historical non-fiction books